ching1221/google-ips/README.md

 ## For windows user:

-your path is at C:\WINDOWS\system32\drivers\etc copy the content and paste to your hosts file.
+your path is at C:\WINDOWS\system32\drivers\etc copy the content and paste to your hosts file (just add, not cover).

 ## For Unix user: